Legacy-Edition-Minigames/Minigames/README.md

 * For Linux users, run linux.sh.
 You might need to run chmod +x linux.sh before you have permission to run it.

 * Once you have started the server, you must op the user that will be the host with /op username

+### Connecting

+* For you, the user hosting the server, connect to the address `localhost` in Multiplayer

+* If you only want users on your local network to connect, give them your local ip and have them connect to that

+* If you want someone from outside your local network to connect, you will need to port forward port `25565` and give the them your public ip to connect to

 ### Game Options